 At St Mary’s skills such as computing, communication, research, problem solving and co-operative team working are promoted since these are the skills for life.
 We also place great emphasis on the development of each child’s personal, learning and thinking skills and firmly believe that these are fundamental in enabling them to achieve success in all aspects of their future lives in our rapidly changing world.

-We provide a creative and stimulating learning environment within where we expect learners to respect, aim for and achieve their full potential.
+We provide a creative and stimulating learning environment where we expect learners to respect, aim for and achieve their full potential.
 Learning takes place both within and beyond the school building.

 As our mission statement says:

 St Mary’s is a warm, happy, welcoming Church of England Primary School where children feel safe and everyone is valued, respected as an individual and encouraged to achieve their full potential.
 Learning and caring for each other.

 Religious Education –Religious education is compulsory for all children and at St Mary’s we follow Stockport’s scheme and use the recommended ‘Creative Learning’ scheme from Manchester Diocese to enhance learning.
 The RE Long Term Overview can be seen by clicking on the link.